Skip to content

 # The name is optional, if not specified, generated randomly

-name: my-ssh-fleet
+name: fleet-distrib-ssh

-# Ensure instances are interconnected
+# Ensure instances are inter-connected

 placement: cluster